clara-rossignol/Neuron-Network/README.md

  **c** is the average connectivity of a neuron, **L** is the average connections' intensity and **i** the proportion of inhibitor neurons and **C**, **O**, **B** represent the types of network the user can choose from, constant, overdispersed and basic, respectively.

-Note that the parameters c, L and i are optional, as they where defalut parameters in our program.
+Note that the parameters c, L and i are optional, as there are default parameters in our program.

 *************************************************